How to Save Money on Editing

 Take Advantage of Sales & Other Offers

 Not all editors do sales, but quite a few do.
 Follow your favorite freelance editors on social media and keep an eye out for when they post about sale rates.
-(At the time of this posting, I actually have a sale going on!
-Ends tomorrow, but you can check this blog post for more details.)
+I do sales two or three times a year, myself.

 Some editors also offer referral bonuses, where you can get a discount on your edit if you were referred by one of their current clients.
 Other editors offer discounts to students, veterans, single parents...the options are as various as editors themselves!